|

 cylindrical Langmuir probes are compared to the

-decay of a magnetic-field-free plasma in which the mean-free
+made during the decay of a magnetic‐field‐free plasma in

-path of the electron is shorter than the dimensions
+which the mean‐free path of the electron is shorter than the

-of the vacuum vessel (the electrons, therefore, have
+dimensions of the vacuum vessel (the electrons, therefore,

-analytical solutions do not exist for the ion and
+solutions do not exist for the ion and electron saturation

-An iterative procedure is used to fit the data at
+procedure is used to fit the data at probe voltages both

-curves could be represented extremely well by the numerical
+measured curves could be represented extremely well by the

 parameters used to fit the numerical results to the